-- Authorized a Policy Server has authorized the flow with resource limits defined; - Reserved resources have been reserved for the flow; - Committed resources are active and are being used.
+- Authorized a Policy Server has authorized the flow with resource limits defined; - Reserved resources have been reserved for the flow; - Committed resources are active and are being used; - Committed-Recovery inactivity has been detected on the flow; resource recovery pending.

 For the state machine depicted in Figure 3, the CMTS MUST complete the triggering event with a successful outcome before it transitions a gate from one state to another.
-For Gate Control events, the CMTS MUST not change state until the request has been fully processed (including any resulting flow transitions), and the CMTS has determined that a success acknowledgement is to be transmitted
+For Gate Control events, the CMTS MUST not change state until the request has been fully processed (including any resulting flow transitions) and the CMTS has determined that a success acknowledgement is to be transmitted.